 Benefits of a Third-Party Extended Warranty

 If you opt for a third-party extended warranty, you could potentially save on your extended Volkswagen warranty coverage.
-Other benefits of choosing an aftermarket car warranty are that coverage is often more flexible, plans can be purchased at almost any time in your vehicle’s life, and you aren’t tied to a dealership for repairs.
+Other benefits of choosing an aftermarket car warranty are that coverage is often more flexible, plans can be purchased at almost any time in your vehicle’s life, and you aren’t tied to a Volkswagen dealership for repairs.
 There are many third party providers such as CARCHEX, Endurance, and Protect My Car that can provide the same coverage for a lower cost.

 When narrowing down the best extended vehicle service contract for your Volkswagen, we recommend only looking at the industry’s most reputable extended car warranty companies.